PO Box 9021, Wilmington, DE 19809, USA

 Falco columbarius suckleyi

-(the darkest race, the "Black Merlin", occurs in coastal Washington and British Columbia)
+the darkest subspecies or race, the "Black Merlin"; it occurs in coastal Washington and British Columbia

 Falco peregrinus